nallanr/nallanr/README.md

 - 👋 Hi, I’m @nallanr
 - 👀 I’m interested in cloud
-- 🌱 I’m currently learning AWS, Azure and Terraform
+- 🌱 I’m currently learning AWS, Azure, Terraform and Ansible
-- 💞️ I’m looking to collaborate on Terraform
+- 💞️ I’m looking to collaborate on Terraform and Ansible
-- 📫 How to reach me ...

 <!---
 nallanr/nallanr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.